rimodies/surreal/README.md

 # SURREAL
-Extensive web interface for a variety of web syntax operations.
+An extensive web tool for a variety of manipulations.